Sales Communication Skills

 That’s because while we can say pretty much anything we want, our body language often reveals our true intentions or meaning.
 Great communicators know how to read others’ body language so they can anticipate the direction a conversation’s heading, and also make sure their own body language isn’t sending out signals they don’t mean to broadcast.

-4) They’ve mastered the nuances of voice tone
+4. Master the nuances of voice tone

 Like body language, voice tone -- your voice pitch, volume, speed, and even your word choice -- affects how the words you’re actually saying are interpreted.
 And if you’re in inside sales, the only thing you have to make an impression is your voice.